amckoy3/amckoy3.github.io/_posts/2018-08-06-peek-case-study.markdown

 ## Background

 Currently, the employee experience at AT&T is owned by multiple stakeholders within the company, each working on their own projects, having unique perspectives on the current state of the employee experience.
-This resulted in duplication of work, launching of problems that aren't really solving employee problems, and additonal cost to the business.
+This resulted in duplication of work, launching of projects that aren't really solving employee problems, and additonal cost to the business.